 Direct Math and/or Reading Services

-Direct services in math and/or reading are provided from a gifted specialist and/or classroom teacher with ongoing professional development in the area of gifted education.
+Direct services in math and/or reading are provided from a classroom teacher who receives support and ongoing professional development in the area of gifted education from a gifted specialist.
 These services provide opportunities for critical and creative thinking, problem solving, and independent learning through rigorous compacted lessons.
 Direct services are provided in the regular classroom and/or gifted classroom setting.

 Goals include growth of personal and academic self-discipline, pursuit of unique investigations, development of problem-solving techniques, development of realistic and healthy concepts of self and others, willingness to assume leadership and responsibility, and development of communication skills.
 Students are placed in a learning environment in which they are encouraged to go beyond the known and obvious, where process is emphasized over factual learning, and scholarly exploration is expected and facilitated.